-The Company (i) Optimized the front-, mid- and back-end division of labour and mutual balancing mechanism, building a multi-layered market risk management line of defence based on business divisions, line management departments and the risk management department. (ii) Strengthened the risk management of emerging business markets, as well as clarified and defined the nature of the risks of emerging business markets such as capital transactions, investment banking, asset custody, financing lease, and financial derivatives, gradually building corresponding market risk management, and make timely adjustments to the transfer prices of internal capital, thereby advancing the balanced and coordinated development of domestic and foreign currency deposit and lending operations of the bank. (iv) Strengthened management and controlled over non-credit enterprise credit outstanding, conscientiously summarized the month-end concentration of credit operations of the bank for single customers, and promptly carried out risk alerts.
+The Company (i) Optimized the front-, mid- and back-end division of labour and mutual balancing mechanism, building a multi-layered market risk management line of defence based on business divisions, line management departments and the risk management department. (ii) Strengthened the risk management of emerging business markets, as well as clarified and defined the nature of the risks of emerging business markets such as capital transactions, investment banking, asset custody, financing lease, and financial derivatives, gradually building corresponding market risk management models and supplementary policy systems. (iii) Strengthened interest rate management, and make timely adjustments to the transfer prices of internal capital, thereby advancing the balanced and coordinated development of domestic and foreign currency deposit and lending operations of the bank. (iv) Strengthened management and controlled over non-credit enterprise credit outstanding, conscientiously summarized the month-end concentration of credit operations of the bank for single customers, and promptly carried out risk alerts.
 Capital transactions and the system valuation model were utilized to carry out simulations of special scenarios for the market risk of some of the products, establishing preliminary methods and a framework for simulating market risk scenarios.